HarshaMysur/FraudDetection/README.md

 # FraudDetection

-Include a write up of your data analysis as you solve this problem.
-For things to include in this report you can write about:
 The kind of algorithms you tried out.

 I tried SVM and Random Decision Forest

 How accurately is your model able to predict results